cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - the Subversion repository system for the program sources of the successor CrypTool 2.
-Webserver and buildserver are currently running virtually in a Proxmox environment with 24 Intel Xeon E5-2640 a 2.5GHz and 128 Gigabyte RAM. (xxx)
+Webserver and buildserver are currently running virtually in a Proxmox environment with 24 Intel Xeon E5-2640 a 2.5GHz and 128 Gigabyte RAM.

 The CrypTool developer group around Prof. Bernhard Esslinger continues to act as maintainer of CT1: This means they take care about the source